BernhardWebstudio/DataShot_DesktopApp/README.md

 An executable jar file will be found in the build/ directory (and in the target/ directory).

-If you are working with an IDE (such as eclipse), you will probably want to use the following somewhat bizare incantation to create the executable jar file including the not_vcs/ configuration files, and then to clean out the target/ directory so that your IDE will use the configuration files from src/main/java rather than not_vcs (in target/classes) (letting your build with the IDE use the default hibernate and log4j configurations, rather than the production ones, which get placed
+If you are working with an IDE (such as eclipse), you will probably want to use the following somewhat bizarre incantation to create the executable jar file including the not_vcs/ configuration files, and then to clean out the target/ directory so that your IDE will use the configuration files from src/main/java rather than not_vcs (in target/classes) (letting your build with the IDE use the default hibernate and log4j configurations, rather than the production ones, which get placed